 - Lack of participation: This includes not contributing to the discussion or not paying attention to what is being said.

 However, not all meetings are bad.
 And it is really important to know, as discussed in my previous post and video, that planning the meeting, writing and laying down the agenda, and strategizing can help facilitate a meeting and turn it into an effective venture.

-What we have discovered is that some meetings can become profitable by just thinking through the right strategies, brainstorming the right ideas, and coming up with the right opportunities.
-They can pay off 10X, 20X, or 50X the cost of conducting the meeting which should be the main purpose of having a meeting in the first place.
+We have discovered that some meetings can become profitable by thinking through the right strategies, brainstorming the right ideas, and coming up with the right opportunities.
+They can pay off 10X, 20X, or 50X the cost of conducting the meeting, which should be the main purpose of having a meeting in the first place.

 Apart from this reason, let’s discuss the other considerations you should have when setting up a meeting instead of having email conversations or discussing in Slack, or in any other business communication platform.

 Urgent matters are best discussed during meetings.
 There are some concerns that need to be immediately resolved.
 Meaning, the longer communication takes, the more you lose money.

 For example, if you provide support and you need to coordinate with other people but there is an outage, downtime, or something else going on, of course, it is easy to just knock on the next door and get into a room together in only five seconds and figure out what the problem is.
 Then, get it solved.

 It is going to save you 10-20 minutes or even more as compared to trying to ping other people on Slack and trying to get them instantly available, hoping they are going to see their notifications.
 If not, you may try to hop on a call, and probably they are not really in their office, and so on.

 It adds up the more people needed to be looped in to solve a critical issue or an urgent matter.
 The same goes for discussing new requirements, campaigns, partnerships, press releases, or something else that happens immediately.